srinchow/kubernetesClient/README.md

-# Simple-Kubernetes-Client
+# simple-k8-Client

-A simple and easy to use Kubernetes Client for Nodejs , the available kubernetes client by kubernetes is very lengthy to pass a bunch of paramaters While this Kubernetes Client lacks alot of functionality but its very simple to use
+A simple and easy to use Kubernetes Client for Nodejs , the available k8 client by kubernetes is great but for simple use-cases it is very unintuitive as it expects you to pass a bunch of empty params which could confuse a lot of users who are not looking to learn these

-Also some function which are simple usage of the internal kuberntes function to expose something i feel is very usefull eg list of status for all pods
+simple-k8-client is a very lightweight client which makes the k8 functions much easier to user for beginners and also serves as a mere example for more complex operation for others

 Minimalist Kubernetes framework for [Node.js](http://nodejs.org).